NY woman stole a cat to save him from being euthanized at the owner’s request

 Would you steal a cat if you thought the owner was going to have the cat euthanized?
 That’s exactly what a nanny did to a couple on Long Island, New York when she learned the family cat was scheduled for a vet visit to be euthanized.

-Tigger was taken by Rebecca on July 2-one day before he was scheduled to be euthanized.
-Authorities were told by Julie that Tigger was going to be euthanized due to many medical issues and their pet living in pain over the recent months.
+Tigger was taken by Rebecca on July 2, a day before he was scheduled to be euthanized.
+Authorities were told by Julie that Tigger was going to be euthanized due to his many medical issues and that he was living in pain over the recent months.